 Once you have a hearing, it will take approximately two to three months to receive a written decision in the mail from the Judge.
 The Judge will write a 10-15 page decision, regardless of the outcome, explaining why she or he decided favorably or unfavorably.

 In sum, waiting periods vary to get Social Security Disability.
 We can give you an estimate, but there is no perfect or guaranteed answer for the length of time it will take to get your disability benefits.
-If you want to discuss the length of time it takes to get your SSI or SSDI benefits with a lawyer for free, please fill out a free social security online legal consultation, or call our Social Security attorney, Audrey Faust, for a free SSI or SSDI legal consultation at (301) 589-2200.
-To view Social Security Disability Benefit client testimonials please click here.
+If you want to discuss the length of time it takes to get your SSI or SSDI benefits with a lawyer for free, please fill out a free social security online legal consultation, or call our social security disability lawyers for a free SSI or SSDI legal consultation at (301) 589-2200.